zengm-games/zengm/README.md

     yarn run start-watch

 which will start the server and watch JS and CSS files for changes and recompile.
 This simply runs both `yarn run start` and `yarn run watch` together, which alternatively can be run separately if you wish.

+By default this will build the basketball version of the game.
+For football, set the SPORT environment variable to "football", like:

+    SPORT=football yarn run start-watch

-Open `package.json` to see all available scripts.
+Open `package.json` to see all available development scripts.

 ### Step 3 - Running

 To run the game locally, you need some way of running a web server to display the content.
 There are currently two ways to do it.
 It doesn't matter which you use as long as you can get it to run on your computer.

 #### 1. Node.js (easiest)